Queensland Betterment Programs

-The Queensland Betterment Fund is jointly funded (50:50) by the Australian and Queensland Governments and enables the reconstruction of public assets to a more disaster resilient standard.
+The Queensland Betterment Programs are jointly funded (50:50) by the Australian and Queensland Governments and enables the reconstruction of public assets to a more disaster resilient standard.

 Betterment increases the resilience of our communities to natural disasters, while at the same time reducing future expenditure on asset restoration.